CtrlK

 Workflow Clarity

 The 10-step sequence is clearly ordered with explicit dependencies between steps.
-Step 8 provides a pre-flight verification checklist before delegation, and Step 10 includes a final validation gate.
+Step 8 provides a pre-flight verification checklist that serves as a validation checkpoint before delegation.
 The conditional execution flowchart at the top handles the empty-arguments edge case.
-Feedback loops are present (verify -> fix -> re-verify in Step 8).
+The feedback loop of 'verify -> fix -> re-verify' is present in the checklist structure.

 3 / 3